meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 If a server does not support Status-Realm, or if it is configured not to respond to Status-Realm-Requests, then it MUST silently discard any Status-Realm-Requests messages that it receives.
 If a server receives a Status-Realm-Request packet from a RADIUS Client from which it is configured not to accept Status-Realm-Requests, then it MUST silently discard the message.

-If a server supports Status-Realm, is configured to respond to Status-Realm-Requets, and receives a Status-Realm-Request packet from a permitted RADIUS Client, it MUST first validate the Message-Authenticator attribute as defined in [RFC3579], Section 3.2.
+If a server supports Status-Realm, is configured to respond to Status-Realm-Requests, and receives a Status-Realm-Request packet from a permitted RADIUS Client, it MUST first validate the Message-Authenticator attribute as defined in {{!RFC3579, Section 3.2}}.
 Packets failing this validation MUST be silently discarded.

 If the Status-Realm-Request passes Message-Authenticator validation, then the server should check if the Target Realm matches a local realm served by this Server.
 If it does match, the server should send a Status-Realm-Response packet indicating that status of the Target Realm, reachable or unreachable (Status-Server-Response-Code = 0 or 2).